 The Corporation has entered into an employment agreement for an indeterminate term with Claude Mc Master, President and Chief Executive Officer of the Corporation.
 In addition to his base salary, Mr. Mc Master is eligible to receive a performance bonus calculated as a percentage of his annual base salary and tied to attaining objectives which are determined on an annual basis.
 Mr. Mc Master's remuneration is reviewed annually by the CCGC.
 Pursuant to his employment agreement, Mr. Mc Master has given, among other things, a non-disclosure undertaking to the Corporation.
 In the event of the termination of Mr. Mc Master's employment by the Corporation without reasonable cause, he is entitled to receive payment in an amount equal to twice his annual compensation, that is, his base salary for the current year plus an amount corresponding to the average of the last two years of bonuses approved by the Board of Directors.
 In the event of a change of control of the Corporation, Mr. Mc Master is entitled to receive payment in an amount equal to three times his annual compensation.
 Upon the retirement of Mr. Mc Master as President and Chief Executive Officer of the Corporation on March 31, 2020 (or at any other earlier or later date determined by mutual consent between Mr. Mc Master and the Board of Directors), he will be entitled to receive payment in an amount equal to twice his annual compensation, and an amount equal to \$100,000 per completed fiscal year starting with fiscal year 2017.
-For each of fiscal 2017 and fiscal 2018, the Corporation has made an anticipated payment of \$100,000 from the retirement allowance payable to Mr. Mc Master on the date of his retirement.
-The amount that would have been payable to Mr. Mc Master if a change of control had taken place on March 31, 2018 is \$1,796,865 and the amount that he would have been entitled to receive, as at March 31, 2018, if the Corporation had terminated his employment without reasonable cause or if he had retired with the consent of the Board of Directors is \$1,197,910.
+In each of the fiscal years ended March 31, 2019, 2018 and 2017, the Corporation has made an anticipated payment of \$100,000 from the retirement allowance payable to Mr. Mc Master on the date of his retirement.
+The amount that would have been payable to Mr. Mc Master if a change of control had taken place on March 31, 2019 is \$1,739,385 and the amount that he would have been entitled to receive, as at March 31, 2019, if the Corporation had terminated his employment without reasonable cause or if he had retired with the consent of the Board of Directors is \$1,159,590.